CHINESE TEA TASTING: A LIVING ART FORM

 Oolong tea is the most complex tea type ever invented by Chinese Buddhist monks in the 16th century.
 A semi-fermented tea, Oolong tastes exquisite, awakening your senses like a springtime walk in the mountains.
 Oolong tea abounds with healthy qualities, like weight loss for example.

 To fully experience the majesty of this artisan tea, the monks invented a ceremony called Gong Fu Cha.
-This Zen Tea ritual offers tea drinkers not only a tea-tasting experience but also elevated spirituality and connectivity with others.
+This Zen Tea tradition offers tea drinkers not only a tea-tasting experience but also elevated spirituality and connectivity with others.
 Oolong’s origin story is fascinating.

 Tang dynasty poet Lu Tong penned the famous “7 Cups,” while he was tasting tea.
 Legend has it that he was tasting Wuyi Rock tea, renowned for its long-lasting brews.